Climax (band): Scoring a hit

 "Precious and Few", the band's biggest hit, was actually first recorded in 1970 with producer Ron Kramer and arranged by Nick D'Amico.
-It was later re-worked by producer Larry Cox, who was assigned by label owner Marc Gordon to re-tool the band's material.
+It was later reworked by producer Larry Cox, who was assigned by label owner Marc Gordon to retool the band's material.
 Cox, who later worked with Jefferson Starship and produced many of their soft rock ballads (including "Miracles"), was introduced to Climax by fellow Texan and soon-to-be new Climax keyboardist Johnny Stevenson.
 Cox urged the band to re-record "Precious and Few" and encouraged lead singer Sonny Geraci to capitalize on his ability to perform high-powered ballads.

 Initially, nothing came of the newly recorded single.
-It was stored in the Bell Records archives for a couple of years, but was dusted off after a Bell executive heard it being played on a Santa Barbara radio station (Climax's home base).
-Bell Records subsidiary, Carousel, released the record in Hawaii as a test six months prior to being a hit on the mainland.
-After more market tests in Buffalo and Boston in early 1972, the record gained momentum quickly.
+It was stored in the Bell Records archives for several months, but was dusted off after a Bell executive heard it being played on a Santa Barbara radio station (Climax's home base).
+Carousel released the record in Hawaii as a test six months prior to its becoming a hit on the mainland.
+After more market tests in Buffalo and Boston, the record gained momentum quickly.
 By the week ending February 26, 1972, "Precious and Few" had peaked at the No. 3 spot on the Billboard Hot 100 (spending two weeks at that position), and also hit No. 1 on Cashbox magazine's Top 100 chart.

-Incidentally, "Precious and Few" was also vocal arranger Tom Bahler's first opportunity to demonstrate his talents.
+"Precious and Few" was vocal arranger Tom Bahler's first opportunity to demonstrate his talents.
 Hired by producer Larry Cox, Bahler, along with his brother John, later created a significant impact in the music industry as arrangers and session singers in the late 1960s and 1970s performing on hundreds of singles, most notably the recordings by The Partridge Family.